countable-web/open-source-corporation/peopleops/recruiting/README.md

   * 1 point if the candidate manages to meet you (the interviewer) without exchanging more than 3 messages on each side.
 They should identify times that work, and you should pick one without any other needless communication.
 Did they schedule the chat efficiently on appear.in
   * For the first part of the interview, use video.
 1 point if the user maintains eye contact at least 50% of the time, AND you feel they're constructively working to see if there's a fit.
   * For the second part, use instant messaging with cameras off.
 The candidate should They respond quickly in IM, not making you wait.
 More than 10s for a response is too long (if it's happening frequently).
 This is worth 1 point.
   * 1 point if the English (written and spoken) is perfect or near perfect.
-Neither side should need to repeat themselves.
+Neither side should need to repeat themselves, and communication is very clear.
+You know what the person means when they speak.
   * 1 point if the conversation flows fluidly with both sides speaking and the speaker switches frequently.
 The candidate asks questions on their own to facilitate this.
   * 1 point if the candidate answers questions clearly and understands what's been asked.